Legonzaga/GoldenRaspberryAwards/README.md

-# Project Awards - Texo IT
+# Project Golden Raspberry Awards - Texo IT

  This project intends to develop an interface to enable reading the list of nominees and winners in the Worst Film category at the Golden Raspberry Awards.